Signed in as:

 In January 1863 the post commander at Sauk Rapids remorsed with Chief Big Dog that it was not safe for the Chippewa to venture from their reservations despite their support of the "whites" as one in a 100 could discern the difference between a Sioux and a Chippewa.[147]

-Hatch The War In Minnesota, 1000 mounted Chippewa and half breeds, Col Hatch, Daily Alta California 18 Jul 1863, Vol. 15, No. 4890, 18 July 1863, California Digital Newspaper Collection, Center for Bibliographical Studies and Research UC Riverside, CA 2024 [134]
+The War in Minnesota, 1000 mounted Chippewa and half breeds, Col Hatch, Daily Alta California 18 Jul.
+1863, Vol. 15, No. 4890, California Digital Newspaper Collection, Center for Bibliographical Studies and Research UC Riverside, CA 2024 [134]

-A Washington Special to the New York Times, A force of Chippeways..
-The Saint Paul Daily Press, Jun 25, 1863, Minnesota Digital Newspaper Hub, MNHS [81]
+A Washington Special to the New York Times, A force of Chippewa, The Saint Paul Daily Press, Jun.
+25, 1863, Minnesota Digital Newspaper Hub, MNHS [81]

 From Hatch's Battalion, St. Cloud Democrat, Vol VII, No. 24, 7 Jan.
 1864, p.2, Minnesota Digital Newspaper Hub, 2023, MNHS [140]